-IELTS 7.0 overall, with no less than 6.5 in reading and writing and 7.5 in speaking and listening..
-For other English qualifications, read English language equivalent qualifications
+IELTS 7.0 overall, with no less than 6.5 in Reading and Writing and 7.5 in Speaking and Listening.
+For other English qualifications, read English language equivalent qualifications.

 How to apply

-This link takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.